creativecommons/cc-legal-tools-app/README.md

 tools exist, their translations, their ports, and their characteristics like what they permit, require, and prohibit.

-The metadata can be downloaded by visiting URL path:
+The metadata can be downloaded by visiting the URL path:
 `127.0.0.1:8005`[`/licenses/metadata.yaml`][metadata]

 [metadata]: http://127.0.0.1:8005/licenses/metadata.yaml